-This earthy plant-based pumpkin pasta sauce is a quick and savory stovetop recipe featuring veggies such as onion, spinach and infused with dried sage, marjoram, and garlic.
+This amazing creamy vegan pumpkin pasta sauce is a quick and savory stovetop recipe featuring veggies such as onion and spinach and is infused with dried sage, marjoram, and garlic.

 It's perfect for a hearty and quick weeknight dinner, yet it's luxurious enough to serve when you have friends over or as a Thanksgiving pasta dish!